 What are the current challenges in matching names?

 Name matching is hard.
-Spelling variations, initials, nicknames, titles, and names in different languages and scripts are just some of the most common challenges of name matching we see today.
+Spelling variations, initials, nicknames, titles, name similarities, and names in different languages and scripts are just some of the most common challenges of name matching we see today.

 What does “precision” and “recall” mean?